Rainbow-Lam/Lab4/Lab4.md

 # Q1: What is your overall conclusion about this variable’s normality?
 Why?

+This variable is not normally distributed.
+First, by looking at all the normality plots, none of them presents a normal distribution.
+At the same time, the obtained p-value from the Shapiro-Wilk normality test is below .05, which indicates that this variable is not normally distributed.

 # Equal Variance between Groups

 ## Descrptive Variance